uzairudev/Project-Mitsuba-Nerfstudio/README.md

 2. The second tensor resulting value correspond to the SSIM
 3. The third tensor resulting value correspond to the LPIPS

-Overall, the results obtained has concluded the efficiency of encoding much better than training individual spectral bands in all possible scenario
+Overall, the results obtained has concluded the efficiency of encoding much better than training individual spectral bands in all possible scenarios.

 ## Acknowledgements